You'll need expertise in your subject area as well as teaching, research and administration experience to work as a higher education lecturer

 Part-time contracts are available for lecturers.
 It's also possible to take a career break, but you'll need to maintain an active research profile.
-Some may take a sabbatical (usually up to one academic year) to concentrate on their research activities in greater depth.
-This would normally only be available to lecturers with a minimum of three years' service in their institution.
+Some lecturers take a sabbatical (usually up to one academic year) to concentrate on their research activities in greater depth.

 What to expect

-- HE lecturers usually split their time between teaching contact, administrative tasks and their own research activities.
+- You'll typically split your time between teaching contact, administrative tasks and your own research activities.
 The amount of time devoted to each activity varies between institutions and specialties, and in some roles you may only be required to teach, while in others you will undertake varying amounts of both teaching and research.

 - Lecturers are employed in HE institutions throughout the UK.
-A flexible approach to relocating may help in gaining a permanent post, particularly as posts in specialised fields are often only available at a limited number of institutions.
+You may need to move institution to get a permanent post or to progress in specialist subject areas that are only available at a limited number of institutions.

-In the early stages of your career, it may be very difficult to gain a permanent contract as an HE lecturer and you may have to accept posts on a fixed-term contract.
+In the early stages of your career, it may be difficult to gain a permanent contract as an HE lecturer and you may have to accept posts on a part-time or fixed-term contract.
 You may be working at more than one institution at a time and have to travel between places of work.

 You will need to have:

-- the ability to sustain an interest in, and enthusiasm for, the specialist research area and the ability to pass this passion on to your students and peers;
+- enthusiasm for your specialist research area and the ability to pass this passion on to your students and peers

-- published research and willingness to participate at professional conferences and seminars;
+- published research and a willingness to participate at professional conferences and seminars

-- the ability to organise workload within competing demands;
+- the ability to manage your time within competing demands

 - the capability to work both independently and as part of a team to achieve both your own research goals and the aims of your department

 There are also opportunities to work at universities overseas.
 Details of HE institutions in the Commonwealth countries are available from the Association of Commonwealth Universities (ACU).

 Look for job vacancies at:

-Most institutions offer a variety of in-house training to their staff, covering:
+Most institutions will offer a variety of in-house training, covering areas such as:

 - research techniques.

-Universities usually support staff who wish to take a training course outside their own institution, if it is directly related to their work.
+They will usually support you if you wish to take a training course outside your own institution if it's directly related to your work.

-You're likely to concentrate on building up your teaching skills and experience and will develop your research profile in the first few years.
+You're likely to concentrate on building up your teaching skills and experience and developing your research profile in the first few years.

 Early responsibility is common and most lecturers are given a high degree of independence in their work very early on.
 As your career progresses, you can expect to take on further responsibility in teaching, research or administration and, in some cases, a combination of all three.
 Management responsibilities are also likely to increase.

-Promotion to more senior levels depends on a willingness to undertake different roles and on the continued demonstration of an active research profile.
+Promotion to more senior levels will depend on your willingness to undertake different roles and on the continued demonstration of an active research profile.
 These senior levels may include posts such as senior lecturer and principal lecturer.

-If you continue to build up expertise after achieving these positions, you may be able to progress on to more senior levels, to roles such as:
+If you continue to build up expertise after achieving these positions, you may be able to progress to the roles of reader, chair, professor or dean.

-Prospects for promotion vary and depend on a number of factors, not least the financial position of the institution.
-Funding for new posts is increasingly dependent on the results of the REF and may create internal bottlenecks.
+Prospects for promotion vary and depend on a number of factors, including the financial position of your institution.